 We develop and maintain relationships with pharmaceutical companies that are therapeutic category leaders.
-We intend to discuss strategic alliances with leading pharmaceutical companies who seek product candidates, such as BC-PIV vaccine, MN-166 (ibudilast), MN-001 (tipelukast), MN-221 (bedoradrine) and MN-029 (denibulin), which could further support our clinical development and product commercialization.
+We intend to discuss strategic alliances with leading pharmaceutical companies who seek product candidates, such as MN-166 (ibudilast), MN-001 (tipelukast), MN-221 (bedoradrine), and MN-029 (denibulin), which could support our clinical development and product commercialization.